 At the moment 93, but the implementation will be continuous.
 Any reader can recommend a practice that will be evaluated and, if adequate, subsequently included in CARE.

-The initiative is coordinated by the Documentation Centre for Health Promotion of Piedmont Region (DoRS) in collaboration with the Istituto Superiore di Sanità (ISS) as part of the Equity in Regional Prevention Plans project, funded by the National Center for Disease Prevention and Control of the Ministry of Health (Ccm).
+The Documentation Centre for Health Promotion of Piedmont Region (DoRS) in collaboration with the Istituto Superiore di Sanità (ISS) coordinate this initiative, as part of the Equity in Regional Prevention Plans project, funded by the National Center for Disease Prevention and Control of the Ministry of Health (Ccm).
 CARE is freely available for non-commericial use at https://www.dors.it/CARE/index.php

 The members of Dors Team are Antonella Bena, Paola Capra, Umberto Falcone, and Renata Leardi.